MBODM/YoutubeMusicLoader/README.md

 #### Step 2
 - Download "youtube-dl.exe" (see "youtube-dl" project on GitHub at https://github.com/ytdl-org/youtube-dl).
-- Put the "youtube-dl.exe" binary into the "Tools" folder above.
+- Put the "youtube-dl.exe" binary into the "Tools" folder mentioned above.

 #### Step 3
 - Download the "ffmpeg" binaries ("ffmpeg.exe" and "ffprobe.exe") from https://www.ffmpeg.org because "youtube-dl.exe" needs them to work properly (see project site of "youtube-dl").
-- Put them also into the "Tools" folder above.
+- Put them also into the "Tools" folder mentioned above.

 #### Step 4
 Start the program, insert some Youtube link, click "Download" and you will find your mp3 file in the "Music" subfolder.